The King vs. Pawn Game of UI Design

 Aqua is a great variation with a much cooler feel, but it’s also much harder to read that white text.
 So now we have another problem to fix.

 “Hard to read” is actually a numerically-specific property.
 The World Wide Web Consortium has published guidelines for contrast between text and background, and if we use a tool to test those, we find we’re lacking in a couple departments.

-According to Stark (which is my preferred Sketch plugin for checking contrast—check out Lea Verou’s Contrast Ratio for a similar web-based tool), we’ve failed our contrast guidelines across the board!
+According to Stark (which is my preferred plugin for checking contrast—check out Lea Verou’s Contrast Ratio for a similar web-based tool), we’ve failed our contrast guidelines across the board!

 How do you make the white text more legible against the aqua button?
 Let’s think of our HSB properties again.

 - Brightness.
 Let’s decrease it.
 That much should be obvious.

 - Saturation.
 We’re going to increase it.
 Why?
 Because we’re contrasting with white text, and white has a saturation of zero.
 So a higher saturation will naturally stand out more.